gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-require-returns-check"></a>
 ### <code>require-returns-check</code>

-Checks if the return expression exists in function body and in the comment.
+Requires a return statement in function body if a `@returns` tag is specified in jsdoc comment.

 Will also report if multiple `@returns` tags are present.